scharlottej13/dask-blog/_posts/2021-12-15-dask-fellow-reflections.md

 A previous progress update for February to September 2021 is [available here](https://blog.dask.org/2021/10/20/czi-eoss-update).
 Read on for a progress update for the period September to December 2021.

+To summarize, between September and December 2021 (inclusive):
+- 32 merged pull requests acorss 7 repositories (`dask`, `distributed`, `dask-image`, `dask-tutorial`, `ITK`, `napari`, and `napari.github.io`)
+- 8 pending pull requests
+- 1 new `dask-image` release
+- 1 Dask tutorial run, and assisted with a second tutorial.
+- 4 new Dask blogposts published (five, if we count this one)

+Read on for a more detailed description of special projects within this time.

 **Dask stale issues sprint**

 In two weeks I was able to: